Steak with Fondant Potatoes and Pickled Shallots

 Introduction

-This is my favorite kind of steak dinner: not many components, but each one gets a bit of attention.
-Fondant potatoes are basically “pan-browned potatoes that drink stock,” and it’s hard to argue with that.
-Pickled shallots bring the acidity that keeps the whole plate awake.
+This is my favorite kind of steak dinner: few components, each treated with care.
+Fondant potatoes are essentially pan-browned potato cylinders that absorb stock as they roast, becoming buttery and deeply savory.
+Pickled shallots add the acidity that keeps the plate lively.

-And yes—use a thermometer.
-On a steak you actually care about, it’s the cheapest insurance you can buy.
+And yes, use a thermometer.
+For a steak you care about, it is the simplest insurance against overcooking.

-Quick overview: Trim the potatoes so they can stand upright, brown well in butter and oil, add stock until it comes halfway up, then finish in the oven until tender (they soak up the stock and turn ridiculously good).
-Quick-pickle shallots for a bright, acidic kick.
-Sear the steak hard on both sides, then (if needed) give it 5-minute intervals in the oven until you hit your target internal temp—48 °C / 118 °F before resting is my sweet spot for a great cut.
-Serve with pepper sauce and shiitake cooked alongside the steak.
+Quick overview: Trim the potatoes so they can stand upright, brown them well in butter and oil, add stock halfway up the sides, and finish in the oven until tender.
+Quick-pickle shallots for a bright acidic contrast.
+Sear the steak hard on both sides, then finish in 5-minute oven intervals if needed until it reaches your target internal temperature.
+For premium cuts, I like 48 °C / 118 °F before resting.
+Serve with pepper sauce and shiitake cooked in the same pan.

 Step-by-step